+Outcomes Marks allocated Assessment tasks

+Outcome 1

+Analyse primary data collected from participation in physical activity, sport and exercise to develop and refine movement skills from an individual and coaching perspective, by applying biomechanical and skill-acquisition principles.
+45 Structured questions that draw on primary data that analyses a movement skill using biomechanical and skill-acquisition principles

+Outcome 2

-Outcomes Marks allocated Assessment tasks Outcome 1 Collect and analyse information from, and participate in, a variety of practical activities to develop and refine movement skills from a coaching perspective, through the application of biomechanical and skill acquisition principles.
-50 Structured questions that draw on primary data which analyse a movement skill using biomechanical and skill acquisition principles.
-Outcome 2 Use data collected in practical activities to analyse how the major body and energy systems work together to enable movements to occur, and explain the factors causing fatigue and suitable recovery strategies.
-25 A laboratory report based on primary data collected during participation in a practical activity, which analyses the relative contribution of energy systems and acute responses to exercise.
-25 A response in one or more of the following forms, which focus on energy system interplay, fatigue and/or recovery: a practical laboratory report a case study analysis a data analysis a critically reflective folio/diary of participation in practical activities a visual presentation a multimedia presentation structured questions.
-100
+Use data collected in practical activities to analyse how the major body and energy systems work together to enable movements to occur, explain the factors causing fatigue and recommend suitable recovery strategies.
+45 A laboratory report based on primary data collected during participation in a practical activity, which analyses the acute responses to exercise, energy system characteristics, energy system interplay, fatigue and recovery

+Total marks 90